• There are no suggestions because the search field is empty.

 Lars M. Lewander

-MBA, PhD (May 2025)
+MBA, PhD

 Passionate about educating college students in entrepreneurship, economics, and finance, focusing on financial operations and small business administration.
 A seasoned finance and operations entrepreneur skilled in leading, reconstructing, and executing small business startups.
 Proficient in diverse areas such as accounting, financial modeling, human resources, legal matters, private placements, and portfolio and investment management.
 A collaborative team builder experienced in working across business units to support and achieve entrepreneurial objectives.
 Possesses global business expertise in Belgium, France, Germany, Russia, Sweden, and the United States, with dual citizenship in the United States and Sweden/European Union.